 Remove the caramel from the heat and stir in the butter with a wooden spoon.
 The caramel will be extremely hot so watch out for splashes and don’t dream of tasting it.

 Continue stirring for 2–3 minutes as the caramel cools and thickens.
 It will look oily and separated to begin with, but will become smooth and toffee-like as you continue stirring.
 When the caramel is smooth, carefully arrange the apricots on top, cut-side down.
 Leave to cool for 20 minutes.

 Unroll the puff pastry sheet on a lightly floured surface and use a rolling pin to roll it out until it is 2cm/1in wider.
 Place a dinner plate or 25cm/10in cake tin on the pastry and cut around it.

-Bake the tarte tatin for 25 minutes until the pastry is golden and the apricots are cooked.
+Bake the tarte tatin for 25 minutes until the pastry is golden-brown and the apricots are cooked.
 Remove the pan from the oven using an oven cloth to hold the handle of the pan – don’t forget - it will be very hot.

 Leave the tart to stand for a couple of minutes to allow it to settle, then loosen the edges and place a large serving plate or board on top of the frying pan.
 Very carefully, but quickly, turn it over, using a folded dry tea towel to help you hold it, and allow the tarte tatin to drop gently on to the serving plate.

 Serve warm with crème fraiche or ice cream.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).